NameMC/BASIC-SNIPING-GUIDE/README.md

 ```sh
 * Abbreviation - Semi-full Access
 ```
-- The name comes from the amount of access you have to it; not very much.
+- SFA accounts have more access than NFAs but less than MFAs.
 You only have the credentials for the Minecraft account, but no access to the email tied to the account.
-Because you require email access to change the email and add security questions, it's locked on the email which it's currently on.
+You require email access to add security questions.
+Since you need security questions enabled on your account to change the email, it's locked on the email that it's currently on.

-- SFAs are often frowned upon as they are (usually) obtained from unorthodox methods.
-They are mostly used for testing delay.
-Typically, if they are used to snipe a valuable name, the name goes to waste as the original owner of the account returns and likely changes off the name.
+- SFAs are often frowned upon as they are (usually) obtained from unorthodox methods and used maliciously.
+They are mostly used for testing delay, but may sometimes be used in serious sniping.
+Some people use upwards of 15 SFAs each snipe, usually yielding success.
+The name is wasted as SFAs are usually stolen accounts, so the sniper isn't able to ensure the name stays on the account it was sniped on.
+The original owner often switches their name off the one which was sniped.
+- Sometimes SFAs aren't stolen, and are instead a result of poor management of credentials by a user.
+For example, you forgot the password to your email and are unable to recover it or prove your ownership.
+The only access you have is to your Minecraft account but not your email.
+In this situation you have an SFA which wasn't stolen.

 **Example:**
 > I used 30 SFAs to get that name.